sgrigson/oliphant/README.md

 A current version of the data displayed below is hosted on my blog, at [The Blocklist Algorithm](https://writer.oliphant.social/oliphant/the-blocklist-algorithm).

+You can do this yourself, ignore my lists entirely, or use them as a source for import, at [How to Sync Up Blocklist Changes From Trusted Sources](https://writer.oliphant.social/oliphant/how-to-sync-up-blocklist-changes-from-trusted-sources).

 Updates to the Github README may lag.

 ---